 I want to raise paragraph 7d with my right hon.
 Friend.
 To pursue what the right hon. and learned Member for Holborn and St Pancras (Keir Starmer) said for the Opposition, we have seen very little about the migration proposals, which seem to be out there as part of what might be referred to as negotiating capital.
 To follow on from his question, which I think was quite legitimate, the phrase at the end of paragraph 7d is

 “arrangements that the UK might want to offer to other close trading partners in the future”.

 My simple question is: when the Government go to discuss, negotiate or confer with the EU, whichever phrase suits, does my right hon.
-Friend believe that it will be prepared to withdraw the rights to benefits of those who come without jobs?
+Friend believe that the Government will be prepared to withdraw the rights to benefits of those who come without jobs?

 I thank my right hon.
 Friend.
 Let me give him some assurance: free movement will end; it is not up for negotiation.
 Equally, when countries right around the world engage in free trade negotiations, the issue of visas is often considered alongside them, and that is the approach we will take.

 I, too, must wish the Secretary of State the very best of British luck in his new role.